JoshuaKoh/async-werewolf/index.md

 The game is played over a 3 day cycle.
 Each Day phase takes two real days, and each Night phase takes one full day.
 If playing in an office setting, only M-F count.

 ### Day
 During the Day phase, players may communicate with each other and everyone is allowed to vote on who to execute, either by commenting on a wiki or via a messenger like Slack.
 Voting is based on the number of people who vote.
 So, if only one person votes, then that person's vote becomes law - in other words, make sure that you vote!
-If you choose not to execute someone, you may vote "No Execution"
+If you choose not to execute someone, you may vote "No Execution".
 The preferred method is using emoji reactions in a chat thread.
 The moderator announces a "end of day" time and checks the thread.
 The player with the most votes for elimination is eliminated.
 If the "no one should be eliminated" has the most votes, no one is eliminated.

 As soon as an elimination happens (or the village passes on the chance to eliminate), there is a night phase.

 ### Night